ofmoreno06/MODERN_JS-Task-List-in-pure-Javascript/README.md

 # Task List in pure Javascript

-Project for practice DOM manipulation in pure Javascript.
+The classic taskList app for practicing DOM manipulation in pure Javascript.